 The case of Wright illustrates that the court is happy to apportion responsibility between multiple parties when there are multiple causes, as long as the claimant can satisfy that each party provided treatment that amounted to a breach of duty.

 While the traditional application of the ‘but for’ test is always preferable in clinical negligence matters, there are circumstances where the test can be modified.
 It is therefore vital that each claim is thoroughly investigated to determine the correct defendants and any competing factors that could have resulted in the injury.
 However, it must always be remembered that clinical negligence is very difficult to prove in any event and modification of the causation test will not necessarily mean that the claim will be successful or that it is necessarily for the benefit of the claimant.

-If you think that you may have a clinical negligence claim and need advice, please speak to a member of our specialist team on 0117 904 6000.
+If you think that you may have a medical negligence claim and need advice, please speak to a member of our specialist Clinical Negligence team on 0117 904 6000.